On the Reeb spaces of definable maps: Introduction

 In this paper, we investigate Reeb spaces from the point of view of topological complexity.
 Our motivation is to understand how topologically complicated the Reeb space of a map can become in terms of the complexity of the map itself.
-In order to obtain meaningful results we restrict ourselves to the category of maps \emph{definable in an o-minimal expansion of $\mathbb{R}$} (see Section~\ref{sec:om} for a quick overview of o-minimality), and, in particular, to \emph{semi-algebraic} maps.
+In order to obtain meaningful results we restrict ourselves to the category of maps \emph{definable in an o-minimal expansion of a real closed field $\R$} (for example, one can take $\R = \mathbb{R}$) and in particular, to \emph{semi-algebraic} maps (see Section~\ref{sec:om} for a quick overview of o-minimality).

+\begin{remark} We remark here that in \cite{de-Silva-et-al} Reeb graphs are considered for so-called constructible $\mathbb{R}$-spaces that the authors introduce.
+Compact definable sets in any o-minimal expansion of $\mathbb{R}$ are examples of constructible $\mathbb{R}$-spaces.
+Our choice of studying Reeb spaces within the framework of o-minimal geometry stems from the fact that o-minimality is now a widely accepted framework for studying tame geometry and also allows us to prove effective upper bounds on the topology of Reeb spaces in special situations of interest -- for instance, for Reeb spaces of semi-algebraic maps. \end{remark}

 The notion of o-minimal structures has its origins in model theory but has since become a widely accepted framework for studying ``tame geometry''.
 The definable sets and maps of an o-minimal structure satisfy many uniform finiteness properties (similar to those of semi-algebraic sets) while allowing much richer families of sets and maps.
 We refer the reader to the survey by Wilkie \cite{Wilkie2009} for the origin and motivation of this notion of tameness.
 The reader will also find many applications of interest.